Porto Mari Beach and Plantation

 Located inside the historic Plantation PortoMari is one of Curacao’s more beautiful fully equipped beaches – including PortoMari Sports, a full service PADI dive shop.
 The Valley at Playa Porto Mari (also called Porto Marie) is not only unique and diverse, it is also one of the top 10 sites on Curacao.

-This unique double reef system is accessible directly from the beautiful sandy beach where you can cruise through the large schools of blue tangs and curious trunkfish who are exploring the man-made habitat balls in the shallows.
+The “Valley” is a unique double reef system that is directly accessible from the beautiful sandy beach.
+Here you can cruise through the large schools of blue tangs and curious trunkfish who are exploring the man-made habitat balls in the shallows.

 Traveler Tip: “Playa PortoMari is one of the many secluded natural bays of Williwood surrounded by untouched nature.
 The lovely white sandy bay with shallow and calm water has a unique Caribbean atmosphere.
 It is conveniently facilitated with a lounge chair rental, beachbar/restaurant, restrooms, parasols and you can even book a massage.
 Showers, changing rooms and lockers are provided; all to make sure you will have no worries at all (at least for a day).”
 Click here to find out more.